-Antique Mahogany Furniture for sale
+Inlaid Furniture for sale

 Below are a few examples of previously sold Inlaid furniture, but if any particular style looks of interest please let us know as we do get many similar designs in stock and we can try to locate something similar.

 Quality Antique Edwardian Inlaid Mahogany Occasional Table.
 Dating from around 1900 in the Edwardian period this antique occasional table displays a beautiful inlaid top.
 The four tapering legs are connected by a lower shaped tier with elegant sweeping side supports.
 The moulded rectangular shaped top benefits from beautiful satinwood cross banding with boxwood and ebony string inlay with a fabulous floral decorative inlaid centre.